mlcommons/training/large_language_model/README.md

 Use script `run_gpt3.sh` as shown above to run GPT-3 175B on clusters using slurm.
 You can adjust number of nodes (tested only with nodes>=8) and job run time in the sbatch command in line #3 of the `run_gpt3.sh` script.

 Some things to note regarding the above script -
-1. Currently the model computes validation on a subset of the training dataset and the data has been split as `98,2,0` right now.
-2. The model trains for 15 mins lesser than that actual run time because the last 15 mins are set aside for storing a checkpoint of the last iteration.
+1. The model trains for 15 mins lesser than that actual run time because the last 15 mins are set aside for storing a checkpoint of the last iteration.
-3. The tokenization scheme used is currently BPE (which requires a `merge table` and a `json` vocabulary file).
-Scripts for data preprocessing using SenetencePiece tokenizer will be added in the future.
+2. Currently, the last batch is dropped during evaluation if it is not divisible by the global batch size.

 Command line arguments are described in detail in this source file [`arguments.py`](./megatron/arguments.py).